Strategic Choice: Quick Switch to Remote Work

 If you have been considering transitioning to remote work, there cannot be a better or a more suitable time to start the process.
 However, it is not as easy as flipping a switch.
 It presents several potential issues that the organization or management might never have faced before.

-Here we have identified the most significant aspects to make sure that your organization, as well as the employees, will have no difficulties in opting to work remotely.
+Here we have identified the most significant aspects to make sure that your organization, as well as the employees, will have no difficulties in opting to work remotely, at Qubit Labs we have experience working with distributed teams and want to share it with you.

 The remote work trend is showing no signs of slowing down.
 Companies are increasingly favoring outsourcing as a mainstream strategy.
 As of 2019, a global remote working survey found that 56% of companies are either fully remote, hybrid, or allow remote working.